From The Grateful Dead to The Dave Matthews Band; Tone Deaf explores the fascinating world of “jam bands”.

 The bands labelled under the moniker played extremely long shows with varying setlists in which they evolved and reworked their material, introducing highly creative segues and never-ending instrumental performances.
 No two shows were even remotely alike.

-The Allman Brothers and the Grateful Dead especially, became the torch bearers of this movement that relied heavily on improvisation and total disregard of predictable outcomes.
+The Allman Brothers Band and the The Grateful Dead especially, became the torch bearers of this movement that relied heavily on improvisation and total disregard of predictable outcomes.

 Jam bands delve into all kinds of styles, from progressive rock to Southern rock, from folk to electronica.
 The term doesn’t refer to any specific genre, but rather encompasses artists that adopt a highly improvisational approach to their material when they perform it live.